Gynko/learning-angular-ts/README.md

 1. We need to store somewhere whether a dropdown is open or not.
 Could be a thing if we want to persist it (I don't know yet how that works in Angular), or to include it in the adress bar with Routing (so that a person could send this link to a collaborator).
 2. Multiple dropdowns can be opened at the same time.
+3. Adding a scroll function that makes the page scroll to the top of the page.

 ## 3.2.
 Custom buttons